AEIOU: A Unified Defense Framework against NSFW Prompts in Text-to-Image Models: Introduction

 \section{Introduction}

-Recent advancements in text-to-image (T2I) models, such as Stable Diffusion \citep{rombach2022high} and DALL·E 3 \citep{betker2023improving}, have demonstrated remarkable capabilities in generating high-quality images.
-However, the widespread use of these models raises ethical concerns, particularly in the generation of Not-Safe-for-Work (NSFW) content, including sexual, violent, hateful, and other harmful images.
-Recent studies \citep{qu2023unsafe,moderator,rando2022red} reveal that users can easily produce NSFW images using malicious prompts, known as NSFW prompts.
+Recent advancements in text-to-image (T2I) models, such as Stable Diffusion \cite{rombach2022high}, DALL·E 3 \cite{betker2023improving}, and Flux \cite{flux}, have demonstrated remarkable capabilities in generating high-quality images.
+However, the widespread use of these models raises significant ethical concerns, particularly in the generation of Not-Safe-for-Work (NSFW) content, including sexual, violent, hateful, and other harmful images.
+Recent studies \cite{qu2023unsafe,moderator,rando2022red} reveal that users can easily produce NSFW images using malicious prompts, known as NSFW prompts.
 Consequently, effectively defending against NSFW prompts becomes a crucial challenge.

+Existing defense methods can be categorized into internal safeguards, which modify the model to diminish its ability to generate NSFW images, and external safeguards, which detect NSFW content \cite{zhang2024adversarial}.
+Given that modifying the model may significantly impact the quality of generated content \cite{yang2024guardt2i, gandikota2023erasing}, most companies \cite{betker2023improving, Midjourney} tend to adopt detection-based methods, including output and input detection.
+Output detection \cite{safetysd, qu2023unsafe, schramowski2022can} analyzes the generated NSFW images.
+However, this approach requires completing the entire generation process, leading to significant resource consumption.
+Input detection can identify potential NSFW prompts before the generation process, thereby avoiding excessive resource consumption.
+This is also the focus of our research in this paper.

-Among various existing defense methods, input detection is a prominent defense strategy that preemptively identifies unsafe prompts to avoid resource-intensive image generation.
-Due to its efficiency, this approach has been widely adopted in many text-to-image systems.
-Existing input detection methods fall into two categories: prompt-based and embedding-based detection.
-Prompt-based detection \citep{openai} directly examines the input but often relies on target-model-agnostic classifiers, leading to misclassification due to poor alignment with specific T2I models.
-Embedding-based detection \citep{yang2024guardt2i, liu2024latent} leverages the text encoder's embeddings for better alignment but struggles to capture the deeper semantic information encoded in the text encoder's attention mechanisms.
-These limitations suggest that both raw text and final embedding vectors are insufficient for robustly distinguishing benign from malicious prompts, especially against adversarial attacks.
-This motivates a deeper inspection of the model's internal representations.
+Existing input detection methods mainly fall into two categories: prompt-based and embedding-based detection.
+Prompt-based detection \cite{openai, Azure, AWS, Ali} directly examines the input but often relies on target-model-agnostic classifiers, leading to misclassification due to poor alignment with specific T2I models.
+Embedding-based detection \cite{yang2024guardt2i, liu2024latent} leverages the text encoder's embeddings for better alignment but struggles to capture the deeper semantic information encoded in the text encoder's attention mechanisms.